 A theatrical concert exploring the history of cannabis using music, dance, and spoken word.
 The team includes Baba Israel as writer, performer, and co-director, Grace Galu as composer/performer; and dramaturg/co-director, Talvin Wilks in collaboration with Soul Inscribed and an ensemble of dancers.
 Inspired by Martin A. Lee’s book Smoke Signals: A Social History of Marijuana – Medical, Recreational, and Scientific, this theatrical concert weaves the histories of icons such as Louis Armstrong and Bob Marley and grassroots activists such as Dennis Perron and Brownie Mary with personal narrative.
 Join us for a time-traveling tale of jubilation, injustice, and transformation.

 Additional support for Cannabis!
-A Viper Vaudeville is provided by the MAP Fund; the New England Foundation for the Arts; and the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature.
+A Viper Vaudeville is provided by the MAP Fund; the New England Foundation for the Arts; and made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 $30 with PROTO Pack